celebrating twenty years of the power of mentoring

 Today, College Mentors has grown into a high-impact national organization at colleges and universities across ten states, including Indiana, Arizona, Illinois, Kentucky, New York, North Carolina, Ohio, Maryland, Missouri, and Virginia.
 With roughly 2,700 college student volunteers, the organization is able to mentor over 2,500 kids.

 A recent long-term survey along with countless stories of success show the power of mentoring to set kids on a path to a brighter future.
 It also shows that kids in College Mentors for Kids are out performing their peers.

-College Mentors’ Twentieth-Anniversary Campaign will serve as both a celebration of the program’s 20 years of lasting impact and as a catalyst for national growth, program improvements, and the launch of an alumni program.
-College Mentors’ campaign will allow the organization to continue to expand its impact and be recognized as the leading national mentoring program pairing elementary-school children with college mentors for structured experiences and one-on-one mentoring.
+College Mentors’ Twentieth-Anniversary Campaign has served as both a celebration of the program’s 20+ years of lasting impact and as a catalyst for smart growth, program improvements, and the launch of an alumni program.
+College Mentors’ campaign is allowing the organization to continue to expand its impact and be recognized as the leading national mentoring program pairing elementary-school children with college mentors for structured experiences and one-on-one mentoring.